comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 **Github** is a web platform for hosting the repository database.

-Git repositories can be hosted on other web platforms, such as an private platform in an organisation, or other public platforms, such as [BitBucket](https://bitbucket.org/).
+Git repositories can be hosted on other web platforms, such as a private platform in an organisation, or other public platforms, such as [BitBucket](https://bitbucket.org/).

 ## More than source code: using Markdown